fh2019ustc/DeepEraser/README.md

 # DeepEraser
-The official code for “DeepEraser: Deep Iterative Generic Text Eraser”.
+The official code for “DeepEraser: Deep Iterative Context Mining for Generic Text Eraser”.